-Recently, I found dead pixels on my laptop screen.
+Recently, I found a dead pixel on my laptop screen.
 It was rather frustrating given that I only purchased my laptop (MacBook Pro 13-inch, 2019) for less than a year!
 This is the first time I have encountered this issue among all of the laptops I’ve used thus far (this is my sixth laptop including company issued laptops).
-I’ve used Dell, Lenovo and Apple laptops so far.
+I’ve used Dell, Lenovo and Apple laptops over the years.

 I decided to send it in for repairs anyway… since the black dot was bugging me so much.
 Thus, begins the long countdown to get back my laptop (it’s only Day 2, and I already miss my laptop).

 Most electronics use liquid crystal displays (LCD) these days.
 LCD technology uses a grid of definable points (i.e. rows and columns of addressable points, known as pixels) that render text and images on the screen.
 As Apple puts it: